kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

    > Right-click anywhere on the page containing the data and select **Save as** to save the page as a CSV file.

-   - Or If you are using the lab virtual machine (lab VM) provided to you, you can get the file from the **C:\LabFiles\dp-data-main** directory.
+   - Or if you are using the lab virtual machine (lab VM) provided to you, you can get the file from the **C:\LabFiles\dp-data-main** directory.

 1. On the **Lakehouse explorer** pane, click the ellipses **(1)** next to the **Files** folder, then select **New subfolder** **(2)**.